 - 1. F A private company based in Canada must follow the recommendations of the CPA Canada Handbook.
 Most private Canadian companies report on the basis of either IFRS or ASPE, both of which are contained in the CPA Canada Handbook.
 However, private companies may also choose to use a disclosed basis of accounting, one in which the company's accounting standards differ in one or more respects from the recommendations in the CPA Canada Handbook, either Part I or Part II. - 2.
 F A company that reports in U.S. dollars must use U.S. accounting standards.
 There is no requirement that a company's presentation currency be that of the country on which its accounting standards are based. - 3.
 F A company cannot report under Canadian accounting standards unless it uses Canadian dollars as the unit of presentation in its financial statements.
 Same as above-the company's presentation currency is not tied to its accounting standards. - 4.
-T A Canadian company that is listed on the TSE may use U.S. accounting standards. - 5.
+T A Canadian company that is listed on the TSX may use U.S. accounting standards if they also file their financial statements in the U.S. - 5.
 F All companies listed on the NYSE must use U.S. accounting standards.
 A reporting entity that is based outside the U.S. may use either U.S. standards or IFRS.